-The following is an excerpt from "Break Out: How the Apple II Launched the PC Gaming Revolution," a new book by David L. Craddock, available September 16 from Schiffer Publishing.
+The following is an excerpt from “Break Out: How the Apple II Launched the PC Gaming Revolution,” a new book by David L. Craddock, out now.

 Like so many of his peers in the nascent games industry, Bigham had been both captivated and frustrated by Colossal Cave Adventure.
 Because the game’s thesaurus was so limited, players had to rack their brains to come up with the exact synonym the game was looking for.